How do I provide my prescription?

 - What is my frame allowance?

 These wonder lenses do, however, require a small but significant set of subtle behaviors to become effortless.
-They’re constructed with a corridor that spans from the top to the bottom of each lens, and lies directly in front of your pupils when you look straight ahead.
+They’re constructed with a corridor that spans from the top to the bottom of each lens, positioned directly in front of your pupils when you look straight ahead.
 That’s when you see most clearly through your progressives, so you must always look through that corridor and get out of the habit of moving your eyes left and right.
 When you move your head instead, your eyes are always looking through that sweet spot.

-Practice pointing your nose at what you want to see, and soon enough, you won’t have to think about the new behavior.
-Like driving, it will become automatic.
-Two axes: vertical and horizontal.
+Let's review.
 When you move your eyes up and down, you are seeing through the different powers in the lenses that help you see at different distances.
 When you move your eyes left and right, they are scanning from a slightly distorted region of the lenses on either side, then through the sweet spot in the middle, and back to distorted on the other side.
+When you move your head (nose) instead of your eyes, you're always looking through the sweet spot.
+Practice makes miracles!

 - Wet lenses with lukewarm water and a mild soap (dishwashing liquid is best, a tiny dab will do) or a couple squirts per side of eyeglass lens-cleaning spray.
 Never rub or wipe dry lenses.